calebshortt/hackingwithgloves/README.md

 # hackingwithgloves

-This is a repository of rediculous images used to depict hackers.
+This is a repository of ridiculous images used to depict hackers.
 For example, the lone hacker working tirelessly with sunglasses, hoodie, and mask ... all in a dark, ominous, room.

 Each image must be sourced and (if it is reasonably small) added to this repo.